KavyaKolavasi1/Pharmacy-Ordering-System/README.md

 #### The items and costs entered here are not reflective of the actual costs associated at my pharmacy workplace.
 I have a personal copy I utilize in my day to day that I am not able to publish due to non-disclosure.
 The below program is a sample.

+#### This was originally a TacoBell ordering system but was altered to a pharmacy system to assist my day to day needs.

 ## Pharmacy Class
 ### Description